 CSCI 630.
 Information Assurance 3 credits Study of the issues related to management of the computer systems security function in a corporate setting.
 Topics include the relationship of security to a corporate mission, creating security plans and policies, budget and implementation issues, risk assessment and management, and auditing and compliance.
 CSCI 660.
 Computers and Commerce 3 credits Examines the benefits and risks associated with a variety of computerized business systems and the impact of computerization on traditional business processes.
 The information technology infrastructure required to support automated business process is addressed.
 CSCI 740.
 Management of Information Technology 3 credits This course is directly concerned with management issues surrounding information and telecommunications systems.
 Presents the ingredients of management knowledge necessary for success in the management of information technology.
 This course views information technology from the perspective of managers at several levels-from the CIO to the first line manager.
 It provides frameworks and management principles that current or aspiring managers can employ to cope with the challenges inherent in the implementation of rapidly advancing technology.
-MBA 783.
-Data Communication 3 credits This course will give the student an appreciation for the scope of business and industry telecommunications, explain the basic principles that apply to the design of telecommunications and present methods for solving telecommunications problems.
-Major topics to be covered are fundamental concepts, transmission systems, software, hardware and overview of telecommunications industry.
 Not-For-Profit Management Concentration MBA 740.
 The Not-For-Profit Sector 3 credits Introduces the challenges of not-for-profit management.
 It will explore similarities and differences between the public sector, for-profit management and not-for-profit groups.
 Historical, legal, ethical, political and financial differences between the three sectors will be included.
 Also covers financial accountability, i.e. how to manage funds in and funds out in a not-for-profit organization.
 MBA 741.
 Fundraising and Resource Development 3 credits This course will focus on not-for-profit marketing, fund development and innovative fundraising strategies, including social entrepreneurship.
 Covers fundraising from major donors, foundations, capital campaigns, government contracts, memberships and grassroots fundraising such as special events.
 MBA 742.
 Executive Leadership 3 credits This course will focus on the role of the CEO and board of directors in a not-for-profit organization.
 Covers executive administration, strategic management, executive decision-making and the relationships between the CEO, the chair of the board, staff and other stakeholders in the organization.
 Plus one of the following electives: